ehansis/til/pages/three_levels_analytics_testing.md

 Writing unit tests takes some discipline, especially if your are more in the exploratory mode and want to get some exciting analytics done.
 But it hugely pays off in the long run.
-Actually, I don't need to sing the praise of unit testing here, plenty of smart folks have [done that before me](https://duckduckgo.com/?q=why+should+i+do+unit+testing&ia=web).
+Actually, I don't need to sing the praises of unit testing here, plenty of smart folks have [done that before me](https://duckduckgo.com/?q=why+should+i+do+unit+testing&ia=web).

-Unit testing is also useful for checking your data visualizations, e.g. querying a data display from your web tool, parsing the chart SVG and checking if what's in there actually matches your input data.
+Unit testing is also useful for checking your data visualizations, e.g. querying an SVG chart from your web UI, parsing it and checking if the contents actually match the input data.
-(Try doing that with Ex*el charts...)
+(Try doing that with your 'workbook' or 'spreadsheet' charts...)

-## Level 3: consistency checks
+## Level 3: constraint checks

 It's very hard to prepare your code for any possible data that might be thrown at it.
-But often you can define consistency checks on your input data, your intermediate results and your outputs, that give you a better idea of how well things are going.
+But often you can define constraint checks on your input data, your intermediate results and your outputs, that give you a better idea of how well things are going.

-I got into writing checks after learning about the [TDDA - Test Driven Data Analytics](http://www.tdda.info) library by Nicholas J. Radcliffe of [Stochastic Solutions](http://stochasticsolutions.com/).
+I got into writing constraint checks after learning about the [TDDA - Test Driven Data Analytics](http://www.tdda.info) library by Nick Radcliffe of [Stochastic Solutions](http://stochasticsolutions.com/) and his collaborators.
 I'm going to provide a brief glimpse into the 'constraints generation and verification' portion of that library.
 Go check out the documentation and tutorials on [tdda.info](http://www.tdda.info) to learn more, I highly recommend it.